How I work and

 What I charge.

-If we have not worked together before, I may ask for payment upfront, after I have taken an initial look at your site.
+If we have not worked together before, I may ask for payment up front, after I have taken an initial look at your site.

 £60 per hour is pretty cheap?